odoo/odoo-ls/server/error_code.md

 ### OLS30448
 "Action menuitem with id XXXX does not exist"
 A menuitem is specifying an action that has not been declared before the menuitem.

+### OLS30449
+"Group with id XXXX does not exist"
+A menuitem is specifying a group that has not been declared before the menuitem